ahujaankush/awesomeAetherized/modules/rubato/README.md

 Arguments (in the form of a table):
  - `duration`: the total duration of the animation
  - `rate`: the number of times per second the timer executes.
 Higher rates mean smoother animations and less error.
+ - `prop_intro`: when `true`, `intro`, `outro` and `inter` represent proportional values; 0.5 would be half the duration. (def. `false`)
  - `pos`: the initial position of the animation (def. `0`)
  - `intro`: the duration of the intro
  - `outro`: the duration of the outro (def. same as `intro`\*)
- - `prop_intro`: when `true`, `intro`, `outro` and `inter` represent proportional values; 0.5 would be half the duration. (def. `false`)
+ - inter: the duration of intermittent animations (def. same as `intro`\*)
  - `easing`: the easing table (def. `interpolate.linear`)
  - `easing_outro`: the outro easing table (def. as `easing`)
- - `easing_inter`: the "intermittent" easing function, which defines which easing to use in the case of animation interruptions (def. same as `easing`)
+ - `easing_inter`: the "intermittent" easing table, which defines which easing to use in the case of animation interruptions (def. same as `easing`)
  - `subscribed`: a function to subscribe at initialization (def. `nil`)
  - `override_simulate`: when `true`, will simulate everything instead of just when `dx` and `b` have opposite signs at the cost of having to do a little more work (and making my hard work on finding the formula for `m` worthless :slightly_frowning_face:) (def. `false`)
- - `override_dt`: will cap rate to the fastest that awesome can possibly handle.
-   This may result in frame-skipping.
-By setting it to false, it may make animations slower (def. `true`)
+ - `rapid_set`:
+ - `override_dt`: overrides the difference in time it takes to redraw the screen and just uses 1/rate no matter what.
+This results in slightly more accurate animations but they may take longer if awesome takes too long to redraw the screen. (def. `false`)
  - `awestore_compat`: make api even *more* similar to awestore's (def. `false`)
  - `log`: it would print additional logs, but there aren't any logs to print right now so it kinda just sits there (def. `false`)
+ - `debug`: basically just tags the timed instance.
+I use it in tandem with `manager.timed.override.forall`

 All of these values (except awestore_compat and subscribed) are mutable and changing them will change how the animation looks.
 I do not suggest changing `pos`, however, unless you change the position of what's going to be animated in some other way

-\*with the caviat that if the outro being the same as the intro would result in an error, it would go for the largest allowable outro time.
+\*unless `outro + intro > 1`, it will instead go for the largest allowable outro time.
 Ex: duration = 1, intro = 0.6, then outro will default to 0.4.

-Useful properties:
+Properties:
  - `target`: when set, sets the target and starts the animation, otherwise returns the target
+ - `pause`: if true, the timer will have its animation suspedned until set to false again
- - `state`: immutable, returns true if an animation is in progress
+ - `running`: immutable, returns true if an animation is in progress

 Methods are as follows:
  - `timed:subscribe(func)`: subscribe a function to be ran every refresh of the animation
  - `timed:unsubscribe(func)`: unsubscribe a function
- - `timed:fire()`: run all subscribed functions at current position
+ - `timed:fire()`: run all subscribed functions at current position (you may provide it with arguments `pos`, `time` and `dx` manually if you wish, otherwise it'll use the values of the timed object)
- - `timed:abort()`: stop the animation
+ - `timed:abort()`: stop the animation at the current position
- - `timed:restart()`: restart the animaiton from it's approximate initial state (if a value is changed during the animation it will remain changed after calling restart)

 Awestore compatibility functions (`awestore_compat` must be true):
  - `timed:set(target_new)`: sets the position the animation should go to, effectively the same as setting target
  - `timed:initial()`: returns the intiial position
  - `timed:last()`: returns the target position, effectively the same as `timed.target`